 localparam GEN_FRAMES = 15; // each generation lasts this many frames

-localparam SEED_FILE = "simple_life.mem"; // seed to initiate universe with
+localparam SEED_FILE = "simple_64x48.mem"; // world seed

 // generate pixel clock